 The history of hemp in America reportedly began with early Spanish expeditions.
 Hemp’s first recorded appearance in the Americas was in Chile around 1545.
-The plant was brought over by Spanish explorers for cultivation.
+Spanish explorers for cultivation brought over the plant.

 Hemp Origins in the United States